theziry/Earth-Magnetic-Field/README.md

 ## Section 1: Signal processing
 ### [1-EMF-Signal_Processing.ipynb](https://github.com/thiziriamezza/Earth-Magnetic-Field/blob/main/1-EMF-Signal_Processing.ipynb)

-In this first notebook, I first started generating Synthetic timeseries data that contains a single harmonic component of period of $10 years$ sampled each month, than I deepen my analysis using real data; using long series of Chambon-la-Forêt ($CLF$) observatory data which are monthly means, and discussing the observed SV evolutions over time.
+In this first notebook, I first started generating Synthetic timeseries data that contains a single harmonic component of period of $10 years$ sampled each month, than I deepen my analysis using real data; using long series of Chambon-la-Forêt $(CLF)$ observatory data which are monthly means, and discussing the observed SV evolutions over time.
 In both parts (synthetic and real), I performed a spectral analysis on the signals and applied a Butterworth filters.

 Looking through a finite duration ‘window’ at the signal (Regard as a multiplication in the time domain.), taking samples but the Fourier Transform is periodic.
 Therefore, to extract information at a particular frequency at least two samples per cycle must be taken, and this leads to the concept of the $Nyquist$ $frequency$ e.g. if the sampling rate is 10Hz, the maximum resolvable frequency is 5Hz.
 If there are higher frequencies present in the signal they are aliased – they masquerade as lower frequencies.